-- 6.2.1 As the deposits sampled are demonstrably, very closely associated with a man-made structure, they are of exceptional importance, offering the opportunity to place the mound and its associated features within its contemporary environmental context. - 6.2.2 Palynological Potential: the palynological assessment of the organic deposit has provided evidence for excellent pollen preservation, which would allow for full palynological analysis.
-This would provide a picture of the landscape during the life of the monument, possibly during the Neolithic/Bronze Age, but without any firm dating evidence from radiocarbon assay or artefacts this date can only be very tentative.
-On the basis of this assessment, full palynological analysis of the monolith samples taken in 1999 or 2000 is recommended, in order to complement the plant macrofossil and arthropod information, thus adding potentially significant information about the function of the 'hearth' and possible land usage around the site before and after occupation. - 6.2.3 Plant macrofossil Potential: the evaluation of the plant macrofossils from the burnt layer and peat (organic material) suggests that there are real differences in the vegetation of the area, which are shown in assemblages accrued before, during and after the monument was in use.
+- 6.2.1 As the deposits sampled are, demonstrably, very closely associated with a man-made structure, they are of exceptional importance, offering the opportunity to place the mound and its associated features within its contemporary environmental context. - 6.2.2 Palynological Potential: the palynological assessment of the organic deposit has provided evidence for excellent pollen preservation, which would allow for full palynological analysis.
+This would provide a picture of the landscape during the life of the monument, at the Neolithic/Bronze Age interface, although this date remains tentative.
+On the basis of this assessment, full palynological analysis of the monolith samples taken in 1999 and 2000 is recommended, in order to complement the plant macrofossil, arthropod and insect examination, thus adding potentially significant information about the function of the 'hearth' and possible land usage around the site before and after occupation. - 6.2.3 Plant Macrofossil Potential: the evaluation of the plant macrofossils from the burnt layer and peat (organic material) suggests that there are real differences in the vegetation of the area, which are shown in assemblages accrued before, during, and after the monument was in use.
 It must be stressed that, despite the very small samples of the contexts examined for this assessment, possible differences in the plant assemblages were noted.
-It is, therefore, suggested that full analysis of the plant macrofossils, together with that of arthropod analysis of the bulk samples collected during the excavation, will add significant information about the possible function of the site.
-No further work is recommended on the monolith samples, as it is considered that they would provide no additional information.
+It is, therefore, suggested that full analysis of the plant macrofossils, together with that of arthropod and insect analysis of the bulk samples collected during the excavation, will add significant information about the possible function of the site.

-- 6.2.4 Arthropod potential: discussion between LUAU and the Environmental Archaeology Unit at York suggest that the potential for recovery of significant arthropod remains is good.
-Therefore it is likely that strategic analysis linked to botanical work would produce meaningful results that would add to the understanding of the site.
-It is suggested that six samples should be analysed for invertebrate remains as well as plant macrofossils. - 6.2.5 Radiocarbon and Dendrochronological dating: the requirement of absolute dating to anchor the relative chronology provided by the stratigraphic information is fundamental to the interpretation of the site.
+- 6.2.4 Arthropod and Insect Potential: discussions between OA North and the Department of Archaeology, University of York, suggest that the potential for recovery of significant arthropod and insect remains is good.
+Therefore, it is likely that strategic analysis linked to botanical work would produce meaningful results that would add to the understanding of the site.
+It is suggested that six samples should be analysed for invertebrate remains as well as plant macrofossils.
+As no formal assessment was undertaken, it is not possible to quantify the costs of the analysis in detail, so an upper price limit is given for the assessment and analysis of the six samples.
+If, following the assessment, less work is required, the cost will drop accordingly. - 6.2.5 Radiocarbon Dating: the absolute dates obtained (see Appendix 1) from the site are critical to the interpretation of the site, and will add immensive to our understanding of the site.